elliotf/chai-bookshelf/README.md

 ## Assertions

-Right now, only basic assertions on relations are supported.
+Right now, only basic assertions on relationships are supported.

-### Relations
+### Relationships

 Remove boiler plate from your code by making straightforward assertions